 Posts activity will never account for all activity in the blog.

 Archive retrievals, (dynamic) page (aka "posts") views, label searches, main page views,and (static) page (aka "pages") views - all count in the Audience, Overview, and Traffic Sources pageview totals.
-Even with a new blog - with less than 10 posts - you'll never get the individual posts pageview counts to add up to the audience, overview, or traffic sources pageview counts.
+Even with a new blog - with less than 10 posts - you'll never get the individual posts pageview counts to consistently add up to any pageview total counts.

 Stats is best used, to identify trends - not immediate changes in activity.